 Older boars may develop a condition called impaction.
-Impaction is very common in older boars but not so much in females.
+Impaction is very common in older boys and very rare females.

 Impaction is the build-up of faecal material in the anal sack of the guinea pig because the muscles of the anus have weakened and the guinea pig is no longer able to expel the soft poo.
-This results in the Poo compacting in the anus, making it very difficult for the guinea pig to poo at all.
-This is both painful and very uncomfortable for the guinea pig and if not cleaned out can kill your pet.
+This results in the Poo compacting in the anus, making it very difficult for the guinea pig topass any poo at all.
+This is both painful and very uncomfortable for the guinea pig and if not cleaned out can be fatal to your pet.
 Impaction can form for several different reasons.

 In rescue situations, you see this commonly as it is a direct result of an incorrect diet.
-In these instances, piggies have been left in very bad conditions whereby they either do not have access to water, or they do not have access to hay
+In these instances, piggies have been left in very bad conditions whereby they either do not have access to water, or they do not have access to hay.
+It is quite a common condition though, and even if you have looked after your piggie exceptionally well, they can still develop and suffer from this problem without any reason.

 How can I tell that my Guinea Pig has impaction?